 We’ll discuss a few important ones here:

 - Incident and Problem Management: The key objective is to reduce the time it takes to detect an incident and resolve it, minimizing the impact on the customer.
-Incidents and problems are different.
+The goal of problem management in ITSM is to identify and eliminate the root cause of recurring incidents, thereby reducing the likelihood of similar incidents occurring in the future.

 - Configuration management: This includes managing, changing, or updating the configuration of a software application.